MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 To apply settings and explore the collaborative features of your app in Power Apps, open the application that you've created earlier.
 You would see a view page, where you can select the existing records or create new one.
 To begin with open or create a record.

-You would need to add the Settings IDs that you've saved earlier for your application
+You would need to add the Settings IDs that you've saved earlier for your application.

 |Settings|Used by|
 |---|---|